All you need to know about Unix environment variables

 $ env | sort | head -10 DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/1000/bus HISTCONTROL=ignorespace HISTFILE=/home/shs/.history HISTIGNORE=history:pwd:man *:ls:ls * HISTSIZE=100 HISTTIMEFORMAT=%h %d %H:%M:%S> HOME=/home/shs LANG=en_US.UTF-8 LESSCLOSE=/usr/bin/lesspipe %s %s LESSOPEN=| /usr/bin/lesspipe %s

-In this sampling of settings, we see a signalling setting, settings which control how many previous commands are displayed when you use the history commands, what commands are ignored, and how history information is formatted.
-We also see some locale data, and settings for the less command.
+In this sampling of settings, we see a signalling setting, settings that control how many previous commands are displayed when you use the history commands, what commands are ignored, and how history information is formatted.
+We also see some locale data, as well as settings for the less command.

 You can display a single variable with a simple echo command.